-Table 2-12 - User Roles Used to Define Administrative Privileges on the License Server
+Table 2-12 • User Roles Used to Define Administrative Privileges on the License Server

 Role Privileges ROLE_READ Privileges to perform "read" operations (for example, to query features, licenses, reservations, or server status).
 When no other role is assigned to a user account, ROLE_READ is assigned by default as the only role.
 Additionally, depending on the administration security configuration, either every account is automatically given "read" rights, or you are required to assign ROLE_READ explicitly to each account to give it "read" rights.
 See Policy Affecting "read" Security.
 ROLE_RESERVATIONS Privileges to add and delete reservations.
 ROLE_DROPCLIENT Privileges to delete client records on the license server.
 ROLE_ADMIN Administrator privileges to update license server policies (local license server only), create and manage other enterprise user accounts, and perform other administrative tasks, such as suspend or resume the license server.
-ROLE_PRODUCER Privileges given to a producer account (by convention, the account named "producer").
-Required to supply or delete checkout filters (these are selective license filters customizable by the producer), and change configuration values not editable by the administrator account (for example, 1fs.syncTo.enabled).
+ROLE_OFFLINE This role is useful when granting rights for handling offline endpoint activities to users who should not have full administrative privileges.
+Privileges to do the following: Perform "read" operations (equivalent to privileges for ROLE_READ).
+Upload a .bin file with licenses to the local license server for offline server updates.
+Download a confirmation file from the local license server, which enables the user to return licenses to the back office (FlexNet Operations).